 Either the child’s mother or father may file a petition to establish paternity.
 In addition, any person who believes to be the father of the child may file a petition for paternity establishment.

 A person that has not established official paternity over a child but still declares biological rights to the child is considered the putative father in a court of law.
 In order to successfully establish paternity, putative fathers often need full support and/or cooperation of the mother.
 In the event that a mother is unwilling to acknowledge paternity, the putative father has the option of filing a petition to establish paternity.
 The mother will then receive the notice and a response will be demanded of her.

+If the mother continues to avoid acknowledgment of the father, additional court proceedings will likely occur to establish paternity.
 When one party decides to pursue a paternity action, the issue of paternity may be disputed or the parties may already agree concerning the identity of the father.
-When the issue is in dispute, the Court may order DNA testing to confirm the biological father’s ties to the child(ren).
+When the issue is in dispute, the court may order DNA testing to confirm the biological father’s ties to the child or children.

 Paternity and child support go hand in hand.
 Since the processes of paternity establishment and child support are interdependent, the presence one almost always includes the other.
 Child support may be ordered retroactively for up to two years before the petition is filed.
 When two unmarried people have a child and separate, it’s important to pursue a paternity action in order to get a court-ordered time-sharing arrangement for the child.

 Sometimes, the Department of Revenue will seek to establish a court order for child support.
 However, the Department of Revenue court cases will not address the time-sharing arrangement or another parenting plan for the child.
 As such, the payor for purposes of child support may receive a court order to pay child support without being granted the right to time-sharing with the child.

 On Which Grounds Can Paternity Be Disestablished?